rustacean-station/rustacean-station.org/_transcripts/008-oli-miri.md

 source code that is employed has unsafe code.

 __Ben__: And how you would do that is, you would use this rustup component which you mentioned before.
-How would you (_unintelligible— 17:20_) "rustup install miri" and then what?
+How would you... "rustup install miri" and then what?

 __Oli__: `rustup component add miri`.